 Hurricane preparation for business means protecting your operations from some of nature’s most dangerous storms.
 Hurricanes cause challenges that range from minor disruptions to major damages.
-It can be tough for businesses to bounce back quickly from such difficulties.
+You may find your business isn’t prepared to bounce back quickly from such difficulties.

-In this article, we’ll walk you through several steps to protect your assets, employees, and continuity during a hurricane.
-With this information on your side, your business can weather any storm.
+In this article, we'll walk you through several steps to protect your assets, employees, and continuity during a hurricane.
+Join us to learn how your business can weather any storm.

 Hurricanes pose great risks to businesses, threatening structures and inventory.
 It's crucial for companies to understand these risks and put strategies in place to overcome them.

 Good preparation protects physical assets and business processes.
-With a plan in place, business can continue in the aftermath of a severe storm.
+With a plan in place, a business can recover as quickly as possible from the aftermath of a severe storm.

 Take a look at our piece on hurricane recovery statistics for more insights into these damaging storms.

 Hurricanes affect businesses in several ways, which range from immediate to long-lasting repercussions.
-The most direct impact is physical damage to business premises.
+The most direct impact is usually damage to business premises.

 With high winds and heavy rainfall, hurricanes can cause:

-Beyond the physical damage, hurricanes also disrupt routes and supply chains.
-Regardless of where your business is physically located, it can still be negatively impacted.
+These storms can also disrupt routes and supply chains.
 Ports may close, and some roads can become impassable.
-This can delay the delivery of products and services.
+This can delay the delivery of products and services regardless of your business’s location.

 The extent of business damages caused by climate disasters is illustrated in the following table.